adgardner1392/webp-image-optimization/README.txt

   - Option to exclude JPEG and/or PNG images from conversion.

 - **Media Library Integration:**
-  - **New in v1.3:** Added WebP conversion option directly within the Media Library.
+  - **New in v1.4.0:** Added WebP conversion option directly within the Media Library.
   - Easily convert existing images to WebP without re-uploading.
+  - **v1.3.1:** Added redirection/refresh when an existing image is converted to WebP in the Media library.

 - **Image Resizing:**
   - Resize images that exceed user-defined maximum width and height.